medavox/articles/Sci Fi Setting/Other Civs.md

 because the humans kind of assumed the snakes were evil based on the their appearance, and misunderstanding the snake culture.

-The snake lay 2-5 eggs, but may eat any or all of the young when hatched, if conditions are not right for raising young.
+The snakes lay 2-5 eggs, but may eat any or all of the young when hatched, if conditions are not right for raising young.

 The culture has a lot of elements of what humans would characterise as child torture and murder.
 But the snake people strongly believe in only raising the strongest to adulthood,